balancer/scaffold-balancer-v3/README.md

+# NFT ESCROW LP
+A Balancer v3 hook to allow a pool creator to create a liquidity pool for an NFT by placing it in escrow and minting an ERC20 to represent it fractionally.
+The hook also enables the depositor to settle the pool at the current market rate - in essence this is buying back all outstanding tokens by depositing the required amount of the counterpart token into the escrow hook contract which then releases the NFT.

+Think of it is as a rug-proof pool that requires the current token value to be honored by depositing that value into the contract to be later redeemed by outstanding token holders.

+It has been designed with RWA NFTs in mind.

+***

 # 🏗︎ Scaffold Balancer v3

 A starter kit for building on top of Balancer v3.
 Accelerate the process of creating custom pools and hooks contracts.
 Concentrate on mastering the core concepts within a swift and responsive environment augmented by a local fork and a frontend pool operations playground.